pombredanne/centidb/docs/index.rst

 ordered-map interface, adding features that often tempt developers to use more complex systems.

-Functionality is provided for forming ordered composite keys, managing and querying secondary indices, and a binary encoding that preserves the ordering of tuples of primitive values.
+Functionality is provided for forming ordered compound keys, managing and querying secondary indices, and a binary encoding that preserves the ordering of tuples of primitive values.
 Combining the simplicity of a key/value store with the convenience of a DBMS indexing system, while absent of any